heron-mc/heron-mc/readme.txt

-This is the Heron Mapping Client or nicknamed Heron.
+This is the Heron Mapping Client, Heron MC or nicknamed Heron.

 Some pointers: